ibm-early-programs/node-red-contrib-sensor-rotation-to-phrase/README.md

     msg.payload.d.accelZ
 ````

+### Calibration

 The sensitivity configuration allows you to determine how much motion is
 required before then node detects rotational motion.

-### Calibration
+You will need to tune
+the sensitivity and the frequency in which the sensorTag reports to get the
+best response for you.
+I have mine tuned at sensitivity of 0.5 and a frequency
+of an event every 200ms.

 If you lay the sensortag down, light sensor up, text the right way round,
 then the side facing away from you is the bow, the side nearest you is the